Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ### Azure OpenAI (Recommended)

 1. Set up an Azure Open AI resource by following the [Microsoft documentation](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal).
+**NOTE**: For the deployment name, please use the same name as the model name such as gpt-4o, gpt-5
-2. [Deploy the model](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) you plan to use in the Azure AI Foundry Portal.
+3. [Deploy the model](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) you plan to use in the Azure AI Foundry Portal.
-3. Once deployed, note your API base URL and API key, then set them as environment variables:
+4. Once deployed, note your API base URL and API key, then set them as environment variables:
 <img width="1713" height="817" alt="image" src="https://github.com/user-attachments/assets/400021fd-5604-4cd2-9faf-407145c52669" />

 Linux/Mac: